fremn/powerrangers/readme.md

 * [done]Create a class method called use_megazord which does the same thing as punch but with a strength of 5000!

+# Evil Ninja

+* [Done] Create a class EvilNinja which extends Person

+*[done] An EvilNinja has attributes: strength and evilness

+* An EvilNinja can punch and cause_mayhem

+* Punch works the same way as for PowerRangers

+* [done] Cause_mayhem takes a person as an argument and drains their caffeine level to 0.
+Terrifying